Welcome to the new Golem Cloud Docs! 👋

 This section shows how to integrate with Tyk API gateway (opens in a new tab).

 Note that Tyk allows users to upload OpenAPI spec similar to Golem.
-You can upload the same OpenAPI spec with worker-bridge info to Tyk, with 1 more extra information which is servers block with the value of the URL of the Golem Worker Gateway, that tells the API gateway to route the request to worker-bridge.
-Obviously, it depends on how you installed Tyk.
-If you installed Tyk in the same network as worker-bridge, you can use the localhost as servers.
-If you are using a separate docker network with Tyk, you will need to give the machine IP address to reach the Worker Gateway URL.
+You can upload the same OpenAPI spec with worker-gateway info to Tyk, with 1 more extra information which is servers block with the value of the URL of the Golem Worker Gateway (which is the URL of the worker-service service in docker), that tells the Tyk API gateway of Tyk to route the request to worker-gateway.

 {